d-smith/notes/defi/notes.md

 * Connect your wallet to avalanche, maybe via trader joe
 * Use snowtrace for your etherscan equivalent
 * chainlist.org shows EVM compatible blockchains
-* By avax on coinbase pro, move to your metamask avalance wallet address
+* Buy avax on coinbase pro, move to your metamask avalance wallet address
 * Go to trader joe or pangolin, look at the volume, swap avax to WBTC.e
 * If you have wrapped you can use the avax bridge
 * May have to go to snowscan to find the wrapped, import as custom token into metamask wallet